 Do our delivery operatives have to wear masks/PPE in order to be admitted to Kew?

 We would expect all delivery staff to operate in accordance with UK government guidance on social distancing and safe working, including the new rules on wearing face coverings in public areas implemented on 25 September.

 How can I access closed records?

 Can you send me original documents?

 We are not yet resuming services for dispatch and return of documents.
-We are continuously reviewing our staffing and service provision as circumstances around COVID-19 change, and will keep you updated about further developments as things progress.
-When these services resume, the safeguarding arrangements put in place in September 2018 will apply.
+We are continuously reviewing our staffing and service provision for Government departments as circumstances around COVID-19 change, and will keep you updated about further developments as things progress.
+If you have any specific issues in relation to this please contact the Government Help Point.

 Can you send me scans of records that I need to review?